hatchdotlol/hatch-api/README.md

 This is the repository for the API used by hatch.lol

-# Requirements
+## Requirements

-You need a running instance of MinIO object storage, and assuming a Debian environment for the API, build-essential, libsqlite3-dev, and imagemagick must be installed.
+You need a running instance of MinIO object storage, and SQLite3 drivers and imagemagick installed locally.